ResistanceVault/rc/README.md

 Obviously, RC is not complete.
 There is much room for expansion in RC.
 Features planned for the future are:

-    *   add computer AI for self driven cars. optimizations.
+    -[x]   add computer AI for self driven cars. optimizations.

-    *   AGA and RTG version (maybe restoring the old 640X256 resolution with 256 colors!!!!!!)
+    -[ ]   AGA and RTG version (maybe restoring the old 640X256 resolution with 256 colors!!!!!!)

-    *   add paddle support
+    -[ ]   add paddle support

-    If you have any reasonable suggestions, please mail them
+    If you have any reasonable suggestions, please email me

 ## Starting RC
 RC is OS friendly, running it should be quite trivial but anyway....